-While the rule was originally only placed on Chase’s proprietary cards that earn Ultimate Rewards, it began to creep throughout their entire co-brand card portfolio.
+While the rule was originally only for Chase’s proprietary cards that earn Ultimate Rewards, it began to creep throughout their entire co-brand card portfolio.
 In November 2018, the last remaining card not subject to the rule, the Hyatt credit card, stopped taking new applications and the 5/24 Rule became the law of the (Chase) land.
 Except for one small problem.
 This law isn’t written down anywhere.

 Sure, there was a short time where a mention of it showed up on a card application but that was quickly removed.
 Now, you just need to know that it exists or run the chance of being tripped up by it when applying for a new card.
 Why Chase refuses to put this rule in writing is one of the mysteries of the points and miles universe.
 Everyone knows it exists, but there’s officially nothing to say that it does.
 But trust us, it does.
 Like a black hole.
 You can’t see it, but be sure that it’s there.